 is the CEO of Rise, Inc. a graduate student at the Goldman School of Public Policy at the University of California, Berkeley, and a former Obama Administration appointee at the U.S. Department of Education.
 At the U.S. Department of Education, Max helped shape more than $1 billion in annual investments in innovative schools, nonprofit organizations, and institutions of higher education nationwide.
 Previously, Max worked on local, state, and national electoral and advocacy campaigns focused on advancing equity and opportunity.
 Max is originally from Los Angeles, CA.

 is the Director of Organizing and Partnerships at Rise, Inc., and a third year student at the University of California, Riverside.
 She is a double major in Political Science and Computer Science.
 Emelia is a member of the Associated Students of University of California Riverside, and the Communications Director for the College Democrats at UCR.
 She is currently working with the Mayor of the City of Pomona to form a Youth Advisory Commission in order to increase the involvement of high school students in local politics.

-is the Director of Communications of Rise, Inc., and the Senior Marketing Manager at Minerva Project, an innovative education company.
+is the Director of Communications at Rise, Inc., and the Senior Marketing Manager at Minerva Project, an innovative education company.
 Prior to Minerva Project Liz was a Senior Associate at MediaLink, a strategic advisory firm at the intersection of media, entertainment advertising and technology.
 At MediaLink, Liz works with Fortune 100 brands and emerging technology companies on media and marketing strategies.
 Prior to MediaLink, Liz began her career as a Research Analyst and then Account Manager at FastPay, a financial technology company that lends money to digital media businesses.
 Liz led contract renewals and credit line increases for all West Coast accounts, a loan portfolio of $75M.
 Liz is from Los Angeles, CA.